Tina Leser: Personal life

 Tina Leser was born Christine Buffington.
 Her birth parents were Mary Edith Cox and Charles Buffington.
 Cox arranged Leser's adoption by her cousin Georgine after she and her husband, Charles Shillard-Smith, spent months wintering in California.
 Her name became Christine Wetherill Shillard-Smith in Philadelphia.
 She studied art at the Pennsylvania Academy of the Fine Arts, the School of Industrial Arts in Philadelphia, and the Sorbonne in Paris.
 Leser made her debut in Philadelphia in 1929.

 Tina married marine biologist Curtis Leser in November 1931 and the couple moved to Honolulu, where Curtis worked for the Academy of Science.
 Tina took up spearfishing and diving with Hawaiian locals.
-In 1936, the Lesers divorced, but Tina decided to keep Leser as her professional for the remainder of her career.
+In 1936, the Lesers divorced, but Tina decided to keep Leser as her professional name for the remainder of her career.

 In 1948, Tina Leser married James J. Howley (1920-2012).
 The couple had one daughter.
 In 1949, Leser and Howley took a round the world honeymoon that helped to develop Leser's international aesthetic.
 In 1982, the Long Island home of Leser and Howey was burglarized.
-Two million dollars worth of art and silver were stolen, including a Picasso and a Monet.
+Two million dollars' worth of art and silver were stolen, including a Picasso and a Monet.
 The thieves were caught.

 Leser's mother, Georgine Shillard-Smith, founded the Gulf Coast Art Center.
 Leser was president of the organization from 1952 to 1954.
 The Gulf Coast Art Center closed in 2009.